Updated November, 2016

 Dr. Kim answers a question from a University of Toronto student who asks how to become a counsellor or psychotherapist in Ontario:

 Another option if you would like to be self-employed without needing to worry about marketing and the availability of work is to become a medical doctor.
-This can lead to being a GP psychotherapist or a psychiatrist.
-However most of the training you will get is in medicine, which is essential if you are dealing with physical problems such as dementia, but less relevant for doing psychotherapy.
+This can lead to being a GP psychotherapist or specialist training as a psychiatrist.
+However most of the training you will get is in medicine, which is essential if you are dealing with physical problems such as dementia, but not a good preparation for doing psychotherapy.
+Which is why it is conceivable that at some point the Ontario government will stop funding new GP psychotherapists.

 Copyright © 1998 M. Mares